Caia-Tech/the-burden/README.md

+September 19 -M.T, the lost Ronin kept wandering.
+Looking for a challenge.
+A samurai standoff, if you will.
+Instead of a direct conflict, the great official challenged M.T. using sabotage, confusion, and secrets.
+After bringing great shame to the institution of Harvard, he fled from the Ronin.
+He went into hiding.
+But the Ronin has GPS. next is THE GREAT SAMURAI DISTRICT SHOWDOWN

 I just read about how attorneys view and handle pro se litigants, on r/lawyertalk.
 You are some real narcissists.
 It's a game to you but try it against Truth, Logic, Humor...
 PRO SE LEVEL DEFCON 1

 ![Discovery Dodgers Team Logo](https://i.imgur.com/Dw3A5y1.png)